theislab/kBET/README.md

 ## Variations:

-The standard implementation of *kBET* performs a *k-nearest neighbour search* (if `knn = NULL`) with a pre-defined neighbourhood size *k0*, computes an optimal neighbourhood size (`heuristics = TRUE`) and finally 10% of the samples is randomly chosen to compute the test statistics itself (repeatedly by default to derive a confidence interval, `stats = 100`).
+The standard implementation of *kBET* performs a *k-nearest neighbour search* (if `knn = NULL`) with a pre-defined neighbourhood size *k0*, computes an optimal neighbourhood size (`heuristics = TRUE`) and finally 10% of the samples is randomly chosen to compute the test statistics itself (repeatedly by default to derive a confidence interval, `n_repeat = 100`).
 For repeated runs of *kBET*, we recommend to run the k-nearest neighbour search separately:

 ```R
 require('FNN')